-The car veers to the side.
+The car veered to the side.

 The car came just shy of the hillside verge, a deep ditch falling off to the right.
 “You’re going to get us killed, just let me drive.”

-Patty pushes Sara away, “I…” hiccup, “… I love you Stacey.”
+Patty pushed Sara away, “I…” hiccup, “… I love you Stacey.”

 Eyes open Patty.